Higher and foundation tiers

 The temperature changes are also very dramatic here.

-If the experiment is done in a lab at room temperature (250C) then during the experiment a thermometer placed in the reacting chemicals may read as low -100C; a temperature drop of 350C.
-In this experiment the reacting chemicals;
+If the experiment is done in a lab at room temperature (25°C) then during the experiment a thermometer placed in the reacting chemicals may read as low -10°C; a temperature drop of 35°C. In this experiment the reacting chemicals;

 the system; has gained

-energy from the surrounding.
+energy from the surroundings.
 As a consequence the

 An endothermic reaction removes heat energy from the surroundings.
 A thermometer (part of the surroundings) would measure a decrease in temperature during an endothermic reaction.

-endothermic reactions that occur in sports injury cooling packs, which can also be applied to your forehead to relieve migraines and headaches.
+endothermic reactions that occur in sports injury cooling packs can also be applied to your forehead to relieve migraines and headaches.

 Other types of sports injury pack contain chemicals that when activated react exothermically to release heat into the site of injury or pain.
 This type of sports injury pack is often used to treat long term injuries.
 The

-heat released causes the blood vessels to dilate or widen which helps delivers more blood into the injury site and this can helps in the healing of damaged tissues.
+heat released causes the blood vessels to dilate or widen which helps deliver more blood into the injury site and this can helps in the healing of damaged tissues.

 Decomposition reactions occur when a substance breaks down into smaller simpler substances.
-Metal carbonates for example will decompose or break up when heated strongly to form a metal oxide and release the gas carbon dioxide.
-The thermal decomposition of a metal carbonate is another example of an endothermic reaction.
+Metal carbonates for example will decompose or break up when heated strongly to form a metal oxide and release the gas carbon dioxide; as shown in the image opposite.
+However a large amount of heat energy is required before this decomposition reaction will take place; so the thermal decomposition of a metal carbonate is another example of an endothermic reaction, an equation for the thermal decomposition of calcium carbonate is shown below: